Lawrence vs. Texas Supreme

 still seek appellate review from the U.S. Supreme Court based on his argument

-be very surprised if the U.S. Supreme Court saw any merit in that argument or
+would be very surprised if the U.S. Supreme Court saw any merit in that argument

-Circuit Court of Appeals issued a decision that may represent the last gasp in
+U.S. Circuit Court of Appeals issued a decision that may represent the last

-an effort to invalidate an Alabama law prohibiting the commercial distribution
+gasp in an effort to invalidate an Alabama law prohibiting the commercial

-of sex toys.
-The lone issue remaining for consideration in the case's latest
+distribution of sex toys.
+The lone issue remaining for consideration in the

-visit to the 11th Circuit was "whether public morality remains a sufficient
+case's latest visit to the 11th Circuit was "whether public morality remains

-rational basis for the challenged statute after the Supreme Court's decision in
+a sufficient rational basis for the challenged statute after the Supreme Court's

 The 11th Circuit's opinion explains: "[T]he ACLU argues [that] this case is

-no legitimate state interest, including public morality, that supports the
+is no legitimate state interest, including public morality, that supports

-Lawrence criminalized private sexual conduct, the statute at issue in this case
+in Lawrence criminalized private sexual conduct, the statute at issue in this

 Thus, the 11th Circuit ruled, "we find that public morality survives as a